 (C) may specify the form or forms in which electronically stored information is to be produced.

-(2) (A) The party to whom the request is directed must respond in writing within 30 days after being served, except that a defendant may serve a response within 45 days after being served with process.
+(2) Responses and objections.
+(A) Time to respond.
+The party to whom the request is directed must respond in writing within 30 days after being served, except that a defendant may serve a response within 45 days after being served with process.
 A shorter or longer time may be stipulated to under K.S.A.
 60-229, and amendments thereto, or be ordered by the court.

-(B) For each item or category, the response must either state that inspection and related activities will be permitted as requested or state an objection to the request, including the reasons.
+(B) Responding to each item.
+For each item or category, the response must either state that inspection and related activities will be permitted as requested or state with specificity the grounds for objecting to the request, including the reasons.
+The responding party may state that it will produce copies of documents or of electronically stored information instead of permitting inspection.
+The production must then be completed no later than the time for inspection specified in the request or another reasonable time specified in the response.

-(C) An objection to part of a request must specify the part and permit inspection of the rest.
+(C) Objections.
+An objection must state whether any responsive materials are being withheld on the basis of that objection.
+An objection to part of a request must specify the part and permit inspection of the rest.

-(D) The response may state an objection to a requested form for producing electronically stored information.
+(D) Responding to a request for production of electronically stored information.
+The response may state an objection to a requested form for producing electronically stored information.
 If the responding party objects to a requested form, or if no form was specified in the request, the party must state the form or forms it intends to use.

-(E) Unless otherwise stipulated or ordered by the court, these procedures apply to producing documents or electronically stored information:
+(E) Producing the documents or electronically stored information.
+Unless otherwise stipulated or ordered by the court, these procedures apply to producing documents or electronically stored information:

 (i) A party must produce documents as they are kept in the usual course of business or must organize and label them to correspond to the categories in the request;